burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // 9.
 Only entities that are exported by a module can be used in files that "import" the module
 ```

-## Module Interface File With Implementation inside it
+## Module Interface File With Implementation Inside it
 First, you may declare export symbols and implement them inside the module interface file, as seen in the previous subsection.

 ```cpp